Quantifying displacement: an urban expansion consequence via persistent homology: Methods

-Highly persistent $H_0$ features are relevant enclaves for that group.
-Specifically, a connected component born at filtration-parameter value $r$ presents a prevalence of $r\%$ of the group, and its death time indicates at which point it is fused with another (older) enclave.
-Thus, its persistence indicates how relevant that enclave is compared to close ones.
+Highly persistent $H_0$ features, i.e. those spanning a wide range between its birth and death, are relevant enclaves for that group.
 In particular, the most prominent $H_0$ feature corresponds to the neighbourhood and year with the highest concentration of that group, which corresponds to its birth time.
-As it never fuses to another enclave, its death time is $0$, the lowest possible value for $r$.
-Recall that in our setting, the filtration parameter goes from $100$ to $0$.
+Since it never merges with another enclave, its death time is $0$, the lowest possible value of the filtration parameter.
+Recall that in our setting, the filtration parameter decreases from $100$ to $0$.

-While homology classes in $H_0$ correspond to connected components, $H_1$ ones represent crossing-through holes within those enclaves, and $H_2$ ones cavities inside those enclaves, or non-crossing-through holes.
-Both indicate that the given group is not prominent there and that instead the rest of the groups are concentrated there.
-To illustrate the difference between the two, consider a neighbourhood $\mathrm{A}$ that is fully surrounded by other city neighbourhoods--not located at the border of the city--together with all its adjacent neighbourhoods, over a period of three consecutive years.
+While homology classes in $H_0$ correspond to connected components, the ones in $H_1$ correspond to ring-like structures surrounding empty areas in out solid body, and $H_2$ to fully enclosed cavities.
+In both cases, these holes represent regions in space and time where the group is not sufficiently prominent at that step of the filtration.
+To illustrate the difference between $H_1$ and $H_2$, consider a neighbourhood $\mathrm{A}$ that is fully surrounded by other city neighbourhoods--not located at the border of the city--together with all its adjacent neighbourhoods, over a period of three consecutive years.
 On the one hand, if an enclave consists of only all those neighbourhoods except $\mathrm{A}$ over all three years, then we have an $H_1$ feature.
+We obtain a ``cylinder''-type construction without lids, i.e., a ring-like structure like a three-floor donut building.
 On the other hand, if neighbourhood $\mathrm{A}$ is only missing in the middle year, then we have an $H_2$ feature.
-The former situation suggests that something in $\mathrm{A}$ is different from its adjacent neighbourhoods, as the hole is maintained over time, and the latter that this phenomenon is restricted to a specific period of time.
-Analogous examples may be built exchanging the time and space variables.
-In general, $1$--dimensional holes point at phenomenons that are not bounded to part of the space or to time periods present in the enclave, whereas $2$--dimensional ones indicate that the phenomenon is bounded to a specific area and period.